CloudTestDrive/EventLabs/AppDev/K8S/change.application.md

 ### Change the application source code ###

-First switch to the browser where [github.com](https://github.com) is opened (or open and sign in) and find the `app.js` file in your *angular-node-creditscore* repository which defines the REST endpoint's context path.
-You can reach this file directly too, just type the following URL: `https://github.com/GITHUB_USERNAME/angular-node-creditscore/blob/master/app.js`.
+First switch to the browser where [github.com](https://github.com) is opened (or open and sign in) and find the `app.js` file in your *userxx-angular-node* repository which defines the REST endpoint's context path.
 Click on the pencil icon to edit.

 ![alt text](images/wercker.change.01.png)